n2cms/n2cms/readme.txt

 In order to run the examples you'll need to update certain dependencies.
 Running Prepare_Dependencies-vs2008.bat should do it.

-The solution uses an Sql Express 2005 database.
-If you can't use Sql Express you'll need to perform a few additional steps:
-- Create a database
-- Configure database connection in src\wwwroot\web.config
-- Open the solution src\N2_Everything-vs2008.sln
-- Make sure N2.Templates.UI is Default Web Site
-- Run (Ctrl+F5)
-- Navigate to .../edit/install/default.aspx in your browser
-- Follow the instructions to install
+If you need to do this manually this probably involves looking at the error message and retrieving the required libraries from the "lib" folder.

+The templates project and most of the examples uses an SqLite embedded database.
+This won't do in Medium Trust environments such as godaddy

+To try the templates (this is a default implementation with some functionality) open src\N2.Everything-vs2008.sln.
+Some of the projects requires VS2008 SP1.
+If you don't have these you can just unload those projects.

+To start experiment with minimum level of fluff you can look at the projects available in the examples folder.

 You are very welcome to let me know about your build experiences in the forum so I can improve things.